 Ground control to Major Tom... the circuits live, there's nothing wrong.

-This is used to eliminate buzzing from ground loops that can happen when you use separate effects with there own power supplies and therefore grounds.
+The grounding method isolates the chassis from all signal grounds until the last connection is made.
+This is used to reduce buzzing from ground loops.
 This grounding method isolates the grounds in each stage so the low level signals are not corrupted by high level signals or power supply noise.
 Each stage is grounded locally to it's individual power connection then each node is connected from low signal to stronger signal.
 This creates an amp that is so quiet you won't believe it's an all tube amp.

 Custom Made